hydraulic-software/conveyor/guidebook/docs/tasks/index.md

 ## Learn and experiment

-* Use the `conveyor generate` command to create a self-contained, ready to package app in C++, Java or Kotlin.
+* Use the `conveyor generate` command to create a self-contained, ready to package app in C++, Java, Kotlin or HTML5.
 * [Follow the tutorial](../tutorial/1-get-started.md) which takes you through creating and packaging an app.

 ## Package JVM GUI apps